nagarakesh4/spring-boot-routing/README.md

 ###EnableAutoConfiguration
 This annotation will help Spring Boot to understand the needs of the project.
 This helps in setting up the configuration  automatically specified for this project.
 For example "spring-boot-starter-web" is interpreted as the project is a web application and thus auto configures the tomcat server and deploys the application.

-####Note: If we don't specify the annotation EnableAutoConfiguration, while trying to run the app at 'mvn spring-boot:run' it throws up WebAppContextError meaning that it is unable to understand the projects configuration.
+####Note: If we don't specify the annotation EnableAutoConfiguration, while trying to run the app at 'mvn spring-boot:run' it throws up WebAppContextError (= cannot retrieve any project config)

 #Other Descriptions
 ###SpringApplication.run(Classname.class, args)